SmarterApp/RDW_Documentation/docs/API-Ingest.md

 ## API - Ingest

-**Intended Audience**: this document describes the programming interface for the ingest services.
+**Intended Audience**: this document describes the programming interface for the ingest services of the [Reporting Data Warehouse](../README.md).
 Operations and system adminstration will find it useful for the configuration data loading end-points and the diagnostic and task service end-points.
 Third party providers of test results will find it useful for the data loading end-points.

 This document describes the service end-points for the ingest services.
 * The import service has data loading end-points.